Concealed Carry: Frequently Asked Questions (FAQ)

 Q11.
-How often should I change my CC ammunition?
+How often should I change my concealed carry ammunition?

 A11.
 I get this question, often.
 Check out this article if you want to know the logic behind my answer.
 In short, you should change your ammo every 4-6 months depending on the weather your CCW is subjected to.

-This is not an exhaustive list, but this should answer all the immediate Conceal Carry Questions.
+This is not an exhaustive list, but this should answer all the immediate Concealed carry and gun holster questions.
 My typical answer is, check out your states’ laws if you need to know legal information.